mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 	sage: Q(10 + 12)
 	2

-When working with quotients of polynomial rings it is helpful to give the indeterminate a new name. ::
+When working with quotients of polynomial rings it is a good idea to give the indeterminate a new name. ::

 	sage: R.<x> = PolynomialRing(ZZ)